primer/react/contributor-docs/adrs/adr-XXX-development-warnings.md

 There are situations where we would like to provide warnings to developers who use `@primer/react` that something may be deprecated, unsupported, etc. Often, these will be emitted using `console.warn()`.
-When using `console.warn()` by itself, we run into a situation where code that is only be meant for development is included in production code.
+When using `console.warn()` by itself, we run into a situation where code that is only meant for development is included in production code.
 As a result, it would be helpful to establish patterns around how to provide warnings to developers in order to make sure
 that: